 The object appears to be a collar, gorget or pectoral, in other words an impressive piece of jewellery worn around someone's neck and covering their chest.
 We have little to no idea who such a someone was in 8th century BC Ireland, but it is evident that they must have been exceptionally important, most likely by rank or role.
 Perhaps the Gleninsheen Collar was part of the ceremonial attire of a local ruler, a chieftain or priest, or a priestess or princess?
 We are not sure whether Ireland was 'Celtic' by then, whether the Central European tribes we know as Celts has settled or entered the island: Ireland is geographically peripheral, at the outskirts, and thus is seen to be marginal and to receive cultural influences late.
 We are looking at an item that seems connected with things we know from both Britain and the European continent, but that is so sophisticated, so perfect in its craftsmanship, and so exuberant in its skilled use of gold, that it makes Ireland a likely source of sophistication in that era: an untold story.

 And there we have it: an item of astonishing craftsmanship, and an object that evidently implies a meaning and a story we cannot quite understand.
 That's the essence of prehistory.
 It is also an artefact of unexpected beauty with a complex story attached.
 That's the essence of Ireland.

-Tomorrow, our guests will embark on their further travels, homewards or to new adventures...
+Tomorrow, having concluded their cultural tour in Ireland, our guests will embark on their further travels, homewards or to new adventures...